henrik/session_tracker/README.md

     SessionTracker.new("user", $redis).count

-If redis is accessible through $redis, you don't have to give it as an argument to SessionTracker.new.
+If Redis is accessible through $redis, you don't have to give it as an argument to SessionTracker.new.

 Read the spec and/or code to see how it works.